W64/Regin, Stage 1

 Trojan:W32/Lecpetex is a Bitcoin miner that spreads via in zipped files attached to social engineered Facebook messages.
 Once installed on a machine, the malware silently performs its Bitcoin mining, and contacts a command and control (C&C) server ...

 Mobile malware development in Q1 2014 continues to focus exclusively on the Android platform, continuing the inexorable trend we've seen in the last couple years.

 News of alleged massive data gathering and online surveillance activities by state entities raises privacy concerns.
 A Tor-using botnet grows while the arrest of a suspected creator/operator upends the underground market in exploit kits; meanwhile, Android continues to dominate the mobile threat landscape.

 Mobile Threat Report Q3 2013

-The "Masterkey" vulnerability and exploit apps; banking trojans; and other notable threats and trends for mobile malware in Q3 2013.
+In this quarterly report on mobile threats, we explore the latest news, including the "Masterkey" vulnerability and exploit apps; banking trojans; and other notable threats and trends for mobile malware in Q3 2013.

 Threat Report H1 2013

 Exploit-based attacks, particularly against the Java development platform, continue to dominate.
 New developments continue in mobile malware, ransomware, Mac malware and phishing, as Bitcoin comes of age.
 Meanwhile, hacks and intrusions aimed at tech companies gain major mainstream press.

 While the raw amount of Android malware continues to rise significantly, it is the increased commoditization of those malware that is the more worrying trend.
 The Android malware ecosystem is beginning to resemble to that which surrounds Windows, where highly specialized suppliers provide commoditized malware services.